amyks19/amyks19.github.io/docs/index.markdown

 ### News

-- I was selcted to be a [Burroughs Wellcome Fund Fellow](https://mems.duke.edu/about/news/five-duke-engineering-phd-students-named-burroughs-wellcome-fund-fellows).
+- *July 2022*: I am now a NSF Research Trainee in the [Traineeship in the Advancement of Surgical Technologies (TAST)](https://tast-nrt.pratt.duke.edu/).
-- I am now a NSF Research Trainee in the [Traineeship in the Advancement of Surgical Technologies (TAST)](https://tast-nrt.pratt.duke.edu/).
+- *June 2022*: I was selcted to be a [Burroughs Wellcome Fund Fellow](https://mems.duke.edu/about/news/five-duke-engineering-phd-students-named-burroughs-wellcome-fund-fellows).